 - Cambridge Certificate in Advanced English (CAE)

 - Cambridge Proficiency (CPE)

-- TOEFL iBT (internet based) (TOEFL MyBest score is not acceptable for meeting the English language requirement)
+- TOEFL IBT (internet based and special home edition) (TOEFL MyBest score is not acceptable for meeting the English language requirement)

 - Trinity ISE

 We seek formal confirmation of all test results.
 If you are intending to take a TOEFL test please enter our Designated Institution code 3065 on your test form.

 We must be able to verify your test within two years of completion, but you may have completed the test up to two and a half years prior to the start date of your course.
 You cannot combine scores from more than one sitting of the test or multiple different tests.

 The requirements for these tests vary by academic department.